nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 Testing
 =======

-After building this and :ref:`Matter light bulb <matter_light_bulb_sample>` samples, and programming them to your development kits, test communication between both devices by performing the following steps:
+After building this and :ref:`Matter light bulb <matter_light_bulb_sample>` samples, and programming them to your development kits, complete the following steps to test communication between the devices:

 .. matter_light_switch_sample_testing_start

 #.
 Complete the following actions for both devices:

-   #. |connect_kit|
+   a. |connect_kit|
    #. |connect_terminal|

 #.
 On both devices, press **Button 1** to reset them to factory settings.